decidim/decidim/README.md

 ### As a Translator

-Decidim is already translated on multiple languages (English, Spanish, Catalan, Basque, Italian, Finnish, Dutch, French, Russian and Ukrainian).
+Decidim is already translated on multiple languages (English, Spanish, Catalan, Basque, Italian, Finnish, Dutch, French, Portuguese, Swedish, Russian and Ukrainian).
 You can help us at [Crowdin, the translation service](https://crowdin.com/project/decidim), reviewing these translations or proposing a new language to add to the platform.

 ### As a Developer